Vestfold Line: Electrification

 The Bratsberg and Brevik Line were electrified before the Vestfold Line, between 1936 and 1949.
 Electrification of the Vestfold Line took place in three segments.
 First the segment from Eidanger to Larvik was taken into use on 15 October 1956, then the segment from Larvik to Tønsberg on 20 May 1957 and finally the segment from Tønsberg to Drammen on 1 December 1957.
-Vy reallocated most and later all of their El 8 locomotives to Drammen District, resulting in them being frequently used on the Vestfold Line.
+NSB reallocated most and later all of their El 8 locomotives to Drammen District, resulting in them being frequently used on the Vestfold Line.
 Class 66 multiple units were introduced on the Vestfold Line on 28 May 1967.
 They ran on trains to Skien until 3 June 1973, after which it only served to Larvik.
 They were retired on 21 May 1977.
 El 11 locomotives were used on the Vestfold Line from the 1970s.
 From the late 1970s and early 1980s, these were replaced with El 13.

 Centralized traffic control was introduced in steps during the early 1970s.
 The section from Drammen to Holmestrand received it on 16 December 1970, the section onwards to Tønsberg on 1 July 1971, the section onwards to Sandefjord on 15 September 1971, the section onwards to Larvik on 27 October 1971, the section onwards to Porsgrunn on 16 December 1971.
 The port tracks in Holmestrand and Tønsberg were closed in 1980.

 A major change to the service on the Vestfold Line took place on 29 May 1978, when all smaller stations were closed.
-Vy introduced its new InterCityExpress concept, which resulted in an increase of patronage by twenty-five percent on the Vestfold Line.
+NSB introduced its new InterCityExpress concept, which resulted in an increase of patronage by twenty-five percent on the Vestfold Line.
 From 30 May 1980 the Oslo Tunnel opened, and trains from the Vestfold Line could terminate at Oslo East Station and continue onwards to Lillehammer.
 The same year a commuter association was started for the Vestfold Line.
-With the delivery of new B5 carriages, Vy was able to put additional B3 carriages in to use on the Vestfold Line.
+With the delivery of new B5 carriages, NSB was able to put additional B3 carriages in to use on the Vestfold Line.
 Automatic train stop was installed from Drammen to Larvik on 18 July 1990 and from Larvik to Skien on 28 November 1991.